UUC Conversations on Reimagining Public Safety, Beginning with Immigration

 This workshop will be similar to the community action circles held by the Immigrant Justice and Racial Justice teams last spring, a design originally from the Unitarian Universalist Service Committee (UUSC) and the UU College of Social Justice.
 Participants will join via Zoom, be actively engaged throughout, and stay for the entire time.
 We will be doing active sharing and community-building, and take away opportunities to act.

-- Each date can accommodate a maximum of 16 people.
+- This workshop can accommodate a maximum of 16 people so that there is room for active sharing.

-- Each participant must register and have access to a computer.
+- Each participant must register and should have a computer or tablet to fully participate in breakout room discussions.

 - Plan to be engaged and focused — This is not one of those Zoom events where you can sit back and just listen, or multi-task.
 You will be actively engaging with the facilitators and other participants.